Parsons Boulevard station: Station layout

 This underground station has four tracks and two island platforms.
-F trains stop on the outer local tracks at all times, while infrequent rush hour E trains stop on the center express tracks (four southbound and three northbound during the AM rush, and three southbound and four northbound during the PM rush).
+F trains stop on the outer local tracks at all times, while limited rush hour E trains stop on the center express tracks (four southbound and three northbound during the AM rush, and three southbound and four northbound during the PM rush).
 For local trains, the station is between Sutphin Boulevard to the west and 169th Street to the east.
 For express trains, the station is between Kew Gardens–Union Turnpike to the west and Jamaica–179th Street to the east.